RIT-EVT/BMS/docs/source/software_state.rst

 transfer and storage logic.
 It has two main responsibilities.
 First, the class contains the logic of exposing a means to transfer the settings from the host to the BMS system over CANopen.
-Second, the class handles reading and writing those settings between non-volitle memory (EEPROM) to the BQ chip itself.
+Second, the class handles reading and writing those settings between non-volatle memory (EEPROM) to the BQ chip itself.
 The transfer of the settings take place across two steps.
 First the external host writes the new number of settings to the BMS system over CANopen.
 Second, the external host then writes out each setting over CANopen.
-The ``BQSettingStorage`` handles the whole process of updating the number of settings and the settings themselved into EEPROM.
+The ``BQSettingStorage`` handles the whole process of updating the number of settings and getting the settings themselves into EEPROM.
 Below is a small sequence diagram showing what takes place to allow the settings to be transferred.